inponomarev/mainor-wordcount/README.md

 to   16339
 ```

-2. `topLongestWords` should return 3 sets of the longest words.
+2. `longestWords` should return 3 sets of the longest words.
 The result must be a map where key is the lengh of the word, and the value is a set of words of the given lengh.
 Only top 3 entries should be returned.
 Expected result:

 ```
 27 [honorificabilitudinitatibus]